ahuacate/recipes/README.md

 ![alt text](https://raw.githubusercontent.com/ahuacate/recipes/master/photos/141535.jpg)

 ### 1.05 Step 6
 Cover the pans and allow the rolls to rise for 60 minutes or until nearly double.
-Its 60min in my oven set on ferment 40C.
+Its 60min in my oven set on 40C ferment cycle.

 ![alt text](https://raw.githubusercontent.com/ahuacate/recipes/master/photos/141530.jpg)

 ### 1.06 Step 7
 Preheat the oven to 190C (180C if fan forced).
 Warm the heavy cream until the chill is off.
 Don’t make it hot, you just don’t want it cold.
 It should be warm to the touch.

-Once the rolls have risen, pour the heavy cream over the top of the rolls, allowing it to soak down in and around the rolls.
+Once the rolls have risen, drizzle the heavy cream over the top of the rolls, allowing it to soak down in and around the rolls.

-Bake at 180C (fan forced) for 16 minutes, until the rolls are lightly golden brown and the center rolls are cooked through.
+Bake at 180C (fan forced) for 16 minutes, or until the rolls are lightly golden brown and the center rolls are cooked through.

-The time will vary based on how big the rolls are, what type of pan, how close the rolls are packed, etc. They could take up to 25 minutes.
+The time will vary based on how big your rolls are, what type of pan, how close the rolls are packed, etc. They could take up to 20 minutes or more.
 For me 16 minutes @ 180C fan forced was perfect.

 ![alt text](https://raw.githubusercontent.com/ahuacate/recipes/master/photos/141529.jpg)

 ### 1.07 Step 8
-Never done this step as the stranger half doesnt like cheese frosting.
+Never done this step as the strange better half of me doesn't like cheese frosting.
+But why not finish these beauties off.

 While the rolls are cooling, prepare the cream cheese frosting.